 5. Favorite Place in NEO: Anywhere by the lake, metro parks, or river

-6. Favorite thing to do outside of work: Go on hikes and new adventures with my two dogs and fiance
+6. Favorite thing to do outside of work: Go on hikes and new adventures with my two dogs and husband

 7. Education: Bachelor’s degree from Slippery Rock University, Master’s degree from Grand Canyon University

 Hello!
-I am Miss Cichon, the 2nd grade teacher!
-This will be my second year teaching my 2nd grade friends at St. Anthony, and I am so excited for a wonderful year!
+I am Mrs. Campfield, the kindergarten teacher!
 I was born and raised in a small town in Pennsylvania where my family still resides.
-I received my bachelor’s degree in Resort Recreation & Hospitality Management from Slippery Rock University in 2015 which took me to South Carolina for four wonderful years.
-During that time, I realized I wasn’t doing what I was called to do, which is working with and teaching children.
-I decided to go back to school and received my master’s degree in Early Childhood Education from Grand Canyon University in 2018.
-In my spare time, I enjoy going on hikes and new adventures with my two dogs and fiance, traveling, rock climbing, spending time on the water, and spending time with my friends and family.
+I graduated from Slippery Rock University, moved to beautiful South Carolina for four years, received my Master’s Degree from Grand Canyon University, then moved to Ohio.
+In my spare time, I enjoy going on hikes and new adventures with my husband and our two dogs Charlie and Callie.
+I love trying new restaurants, traveling, camping, rock climbing, kayaking, and spending time with my friends and family.